evertheylen/cloud-api-doc/README.md

 The Eyefi Cloud API is a RESTful API that uses OAuth 2.0 for authentication.

+**NOTE:** Access to the API is currently limited and granted on a case by case basis.
+For access please [apply](https://docs.google.com/forms/d/1kxAlAWullYE-gOHMa3-5ujmccB-xKx1HewlPBGz9Ev0/viewform).
+We look forward to hearing from you.

 ## Important Terms

 * **Users:** Users are user accounts.